 Administrative action may be either state or federal.
 If administrative action was taken by a state or a subdivision thereof, this variable identifies the state.
 See adminAction for federal agencies and for the coding rules.

 When a state agency or official acts as an agent of a federal agency, it is identified as such.

 - End of Content for Variable 19.
-Administrative Action Preceeding Litigation State -
+Administrative Action Preceeding Litigation State - threeJudgeFdc J3 varThreeJudgeFdc (2)

 20 Three-Judge District Court